-Dana-Farber Cancer Institute provides care to children and adults with cancer while advancing the understanding, diagnosis, treatment, cure, and prevention of cancer and related diseases.
-Dana-Farber cares for adults with cancer in specialized treatment centers, focused on specific cancer types: lymphoma, leukemia, multiple myeloma, cutaneous (melanoma) cancer, breast cancer, gastrointestinal cancer, genitourinary cancer, gynecologic cancer, head and neck cancer, hematology, melanoma, neuro-oncology, sarcoma, and thoracic (lung) cancer.
+Dana-Farber Cancer Institute (DFCI) provides care to children and adults with cancer, while advancing the understanding, diagnosis, treatment, cure, and prevention of cancer and related diseases.
+Dana-Farber cares for adults with cancer in specialized treatment centers focused on specific cancer types such as: lymphoma, leukemia, multiple myeloma, cutaneous (melanoma) cancer, breast cancer, gastrointestinal cancer, genitourinary cancer, gynecologic cancer, head and neck cancer, hematology, melanoma, neuro-oncology, sarcoma and thoracic (lung) cancer.

-Massachusetts General Hospital is located in the heart of Boston.
+Massachusetts General Hospital (MGH) is located in the heart of Boston.
 MGH has five multidisciplinary care centers to offer patients comprehensive, state-of-the-art medical care.
-In addition, MassGeneral Hospital for Children provides a full range of pediatric health care services, from primary care to treatments for complex and rare disorders.
+In addition, Mass General for Children provides a full range of pediatric health care services, from primary care, to treatments for complex and rare disorders.

 For more information about applications and supporting documentation, please visit the Society of Surgical Oncology website.

-We interview approximately 20-30 candidates for the fellowship.
+We interview approximately 20 candidates for the fellowship.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
 Those who are invited will be notified approximately one month prior to the date of the scheduled interview.